-Version 2 cleans up much of the API and improves performance and stability in fundamental ways based on the feedback of many API sites.
+Version 2 cleans up much of the API, improving performance and stability in fundamental ways, based on feedback from many API sites.
 It also includes a number of frequently-requested features, including:

 - Much smaller JavaScript download.
-The new Maps API JavaScript file is about half the size of the old JavaScript file, which should improve user experience on your web site.
+The new Maps API JavaScript file is about half the size of the old one, which should improve the user experience on your website.

 - Overview map.
 Our new